Join the email list. Get 10% off merch.

 - Install the Slide

-Anything can be misused.
+One can misuse anything.
 I’d be lying if I told you there isn’t the potential for misuse here.
 But even so, there’s not a strong argument against 3D printed guns.
 Criminals could print a Glock.
 Sure.
-But it would be easier and faster to just buy one illegally on the black or gray market.
+But it would be easier and faster to buy one illegally on the black or gray market.

 However, even if 3D printing were the fastest and easiest way to obtain a Glock, it still wouldn’t make a ban justifiable or enforceable.
 The right to self-defense is inherent to all living things, and a government that seeks to weaken this right is no friend of anyone.